rik-org/rik/docs/proposals/scheduler/README.md

 * Cluster: the whole architecture containing every single component of this project.
 * Server / Master: a server containing every administrative services (scheduler & controller)

+---

 ## Architecture overview

 ![Architecture overview](./assets/arch_overview.png)

 The `scheduler` domain is composed of two main services, which are composed of multiple components.
+The main service is `scheduler` which communicate with the controller to know when to deploy a new workload, update or delete one.
+The `watcher` is a service to determine whether or not a worker is down or still up.
+It will also receive metrics & events coming from the workers and then redirect them to the scheduler.

 **Scheduler**